vchan2/vchan2.github.io/2020Calculus.md

   * Week of May 31
     * Monday, May 31: Approximate integration and numerical methods
     * Wednesday, June 2: <a href="https://vchan2.github.io/MasterChefCalc2021.html">MasterChef Calculus</a> - presentations
-    * Thursday, June 3: COL - PE
+    * Thursday, June 3: COL - PE (weather permitting - otherwise, we begin Newton's Law of Cooling)
   * Week of June 7
     * Monday, June 7: Differential Equations - Newton's Law of Cooling and activity
     * Wednesday, June 9: CHOICE FRIDAY